vic-ma/howtodismantle.github.io/_posts/2023-12-09-Dismantle-SAP-Production-How-to-determine-workplace-capacity.md

 ![image](/assets/2023-12-09/050.png)

-After all the above steps are done, we copy and paste the ABAP code to the source code editor:
+After all the above steps are done, we copy and paste the ABAP code into the source code editor:

 ![image](/assets/2023-12-09/060.png)

-And finally, we save and activate the whole function module.
+And finally, we save and activate the entire function module.

 ## How the code works

+Now let's take a look at how the ABAP code actually works.

 In the first part, the workplace name is translated into the capacity id by looking it up in the CRHD and KAKO tables.